smjeffery22/lighthouse-web-notes/Week-3-Notes.md

         * flags (such as Secure and HttpOnly)

 ### **cookie-parser**
-* Serves as Express middleware that faciliates working with cookies
+* Serves as Express middleware that facilitates working with cookies
   * Helps read the values from the cookies *`res.cookie(name, value [,options]):` set cookie name to value
   * value parameter may be a string or object converted to JSON